lifeparticle/binarytree/CODE_OF_CONDUCT.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement at mahbubzaman17@gmail.com.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting us anonymously through [this form](https://docs.google.com/forms/d/e/1FAIpQLSd866XghkfFPszZUTu2fM66rX-0BBcPHw2XpGXfJnljdtGh8Q/viewform).
 All complaints will be reviewed and investigated promptly and fairly.

-All community leaders are obligated to respect the privacy and security of the reporter of any incident.
+The project team is obligated to maintain confidentiality with regard to the reporter of an incident.

 ## Enforcement Guidelines